 Rationale: The target aims to ensure that financing needs are comfortably met under normal market conditions.
 According to the IMF risk assessment framework countries with gross financing needs up to 15% of GDP are assessed as 'low scrutiny'.
 A prudent limit is set for the case of Cyprus, to account for the lower liquidity in the market which can exacerbate investor behavior in times of market stress.
-It is noted that there is a growing investor base and while recent issuances have shown that an issuance volume of more than 10% of the GDP.
+It is noted that at recent issuances a growing investor base has been presented with high bid to cover ratios indicating the possibility of the State to proceed with an issuance volume of more than 10% of GDP.